-The Auto HDR mode successfully adds more drama in the image by increasing the picture’s exposure.
+The Auto HDR mode successfully adds more drama to the image by increasing the picture’s exposure.

 As you can notice in the above two images, the HDR Mode has enhanced the colors as well as the details of the subject.
 It surely is an attractive camera quality for social media users.

 The HDR Mode also tries to preserve more details during low-light scenarios.
-The following image was taken at sunset and you can see that the phone has maintained the colors and has not let the camera blur out the details.
+The following image was shot right after the sunset, and you can see that the camera setup has tried to grab as much detail as it could without compromising on details.

 HDR Mode can also help to control the light when you are taking a picture against the sun.
-It preserves the blown-out highlights of the image to capture more rtsy shots.
+It preserves the blown-out highlights of the image to capture a more artsy shot.

 For portraits, the Live Focus feature of Galaxy A50 can accurately detect living and non-living things but struggles with outlining the edges correctly of a subject.